 Midsumma is a non-profit organisation staffed by a small team of committed professionals, governed by a voluntary Board of Management, and supported by hundreds of generous and passionate volunteers every year.

 Cash donations collected at major events help us to keep much-loved events like Midsumma Carnival and Midsumma Pride March free and accessible for everyone.
 As a result, we do not allow other people at the event to collect cash or on-the-spot donations.

 Leave No Trace

 In order to keep the site looking clean and beautiful, we ask that all stallholders take responsibility for leaving their stall in the same condition it was in when they arrived.

 Express your Interest!

-Your EOI needs to be completed, and your deposit paid for by the closing date of Monday 9 November 2020.
+The waitlist will close Monday 9 November 2020.
 After you've completed EOI, you will be notified as to whether your registration is confirmed, requested to pay your full registration fee, and sent the Stallholder Production Form requesting other key information as we get closer to the event date.
 This will need to be paid for and completed by Friday 27 November 2020.

 We highly recommend that you have all of the required elements ready to go when you commence your expression of interest.